-Listed first will be one or more AA Actions that SHRIMP has determined are most likely to address the problems you identified during the threat assessment.
-This is based on the collective expertise of the SHRIMP Advisors, who reviewed the possible combination of answers to the threat assessment questions and developed the list of AA Actions most likely to held.
+Listed first will be one or more AA Actions that SHRIMPTM has determined are most likely to address the problems you identified the during threat This assessment. is based on the collective of the expertise SHRIMPTM Advisors. reviewed the who possible combination of answers to the threat assessment questions and developed the list of

+AA Actions most likely to held.